Dr. Rupen Das

 Certificate in Refugee Studies, York University, Canada

-Areas of Specialization: Missions, global Christianity, the local church in the global South and international development, the interface of theology, poverty, compassion and social justice.
+Missions; global Christianity; the local church in the global South and international development; the interface of theology, poverty, compassion and social justice

 Dr. Das was professor and Program Coordinator of International Project Management at Humber College in Toronto.
 He has extensive experience in humanitarian assistance and development, having been the Director for Emergency Response and Disaster Mitigation at World Vision Canada, WV's Field Director for the South Pacific, based in Papua New Guinea and Project Manager in Russia (a USAID project) and in Belarus (Chernobyl project).
 He has been involved in emergency responses in Kosovo, East Timor, India, Afghanistan, Iraq and Syria, among others.
 He was part of the Canadian team that did the pre-war assessment of the potential impact of war on the civilian population of Iraq in 2003.

-As a consultant he has worked on projects for the Canadian International Development Agency (CIDA), the Canadian CIMIC and DART, Pearson Peacekeeping Center, Plan Canada, Focus Humanitarian (part of the Aga Khan Network), World Vision International, International Development Support Services (IDSS Australia), among others.
-He has been adjunct faculty at Eastern University in the US and visiting faculty at the Refugee Study Center, York University in Canada.
+As a consultant he has worked on projects for the Canadian Government, the Canadian CIMIC and DART, Pearson Peacekeeping Center, Plan Canada, Focus Humanitarian (part of the Aga Khan Network), World Vision International, International Development Support Services (IDSS Australia), among others.
+He has been adjunct faculty at Eastern University in the US.
 As an analyst he contributed to Oxford Analytica on humanitarian issues.
 Previously, he had been on staff with the Navigators.

-Dr. Das has twice been a 21st Century Fellow in the UK and was Visiting Scholar at Harvard University’s School of Education.
+Dr. Das has been a 21st Century Fellow in the UK, an Ashoka Fellow, and Visiting Scholar at Harvard University.

 - Becoming A Follower of Christ: Exploring Conversion Through Historical and Missiological Lenses (2018) (Article)